-Study at Western’s new, state-of-the-art Parramatta City campus.
+Study at Western's high tech Parramatta City campus.

 Graduates of this program are eligible to apply for full membership of Engineers Australia.
 They are eligible to apply for Chartered Professional Engineering registration upon successful completion of required engineering practice period specified by Engineers Australia.